Personal ties: Harris’ family in India where COVID rages

 WASHINGTON (AP) — G. Balachandran turned 80 this spring — a milestone of a birthday in India, where he lives.
 If not for the coronavirus pandemic, he would have been surrounded by family members who gathered to celebrate with him.

-But with the virus ravaging his homeland, Balachandran had to settle for congratulatory phone calls.
+But with the virus ravaging his homeland, Balachandran, a retired academic, had to settle for congratulatory phone calls.
 Including one from his rather famous niece: Vice President Kamala Harris.

-The retired academic said he cannot have such an elaborate function during a Zoom interview Thursday from his home in New Delhi.

-Harris’ uncle says he spoke with the vice president and her husband, Doug Emhoff, for quite a while.
+During a Zoom interview Thursday from his home in New Delhi, Harris’ uncle said he spoke with the vice president and her husband, Doug Emhoff, for quite a while.
 To close out the conversation, Harris assured him she’d take care of his daughter — her cousin — who lives in Washington.

 “Don’t worry, Uncle.
 I’ll take care of your daughter.
 I talk to her quite a lot,” Balachandran recalls Harris telling him in their March conversation.